arsalan-dev-engineer/Rock_Paper_Scissors/README.md

 A simple classic rock, paper, scissors game :trophy: Enjoy

-You do not need to install any libraries, "random" module is already built-in.
+You do not need to install any libraries to play this game 🥇